 Minnesota Housing will base its selection decision upon the application and attachments received on the application due date.
-No applications, attachments or documentation will be accepted after the application due date unless requested by Minnesota Housing.
+Minnesota Housing reserves the right, in its sole discretion, to request additional information or deem an error related to an application to be immaterial.